Generic selectors

 Jesus also mentions this idea in the book of Revelation:

-Christ identifies himself in the letter to the Laodiceans as being the one who is “the beginning of God’s creation“.
-The Greek word used for “principle” is “arche“, and brings the idea of ”agent” and “originator“.
+Christ identifies Himself in the letter to the Laodiceans as the one who is “the beginning of God’s creation“.
+The Greek word used for “beginning” is “archē“, which carries the idea of “agent” and “originator“.
 In fact, as we have seen in other biblical passages, Christ was the originator of all of God’s creation.

 Now It’s Easy to Understand: Let’s Make Man…

-When we understand the role and participation of the Father and the Son in the process of creation, it becomes clear how we understand the text of Genesis 1:26, which uses the verb in the plural for the creation of the human being:
+When we understand the role and participation of the Father and the Son in the process of creation, it becomes clear how we should interpret the text of Genesis 1:26, which uses the plural form for the creation of human beings:

-Genesis 1:26 – “And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.“
+Genesis 1:26 – “And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creeps upon the earth

-According to the text above, God had said: “Let us make man in our image, according to our likeness“.
+According to the text above, God said: “Let us make man in our image, according to our likeness“.
 Who is the Creator of the Universe?
-To whom did God speak such words?
-Who was it that participated in the entire process of creation together with God?
-Who was (and is) the only being in the universe to whom God could have addressed such words, sharing the same? “image” and the same “similarity” of the Father?
-It is evident that the only answer to these questions is Jesus, for “he created everything by him and for him” (Colossians 1:16)!
+To whom did God speak these words?
+Who participated in the entire process of creation alongside God?
+Who was (and is) the only being in the universe to whom God could have addressed such words, sharing the same “image” and the same “likeness” of the Father?
+It is evident that the only answer to these questions is Jesus, for “He created everything by Him and for Him” (Colossians 1:16)!

 Jesus Was Always the Go-Between

-The idea of Christ being God’s intermediary is not only present in creation, but in many other things throughout the Bible.
+The idea of Christ being God’s intermediary is not only present in creation but in many other aspects throughout the Bible.
 For example:

-Ultimately, the Father applies all these concepts, but Jesus, his Son, carries them out.
-It was no different with the work of creation!
+Ultimately, the Father is the one who applies all these concepts, but Jesus, His Son, is the one who carries them out.
+The same was true with the work of creation!

 An Example to Help Us Understand Better

-To better understand the process of creation, I like to use construction projects as an example.
-When we come across a building under construction, we find a plaque informing us who the engineer is for that project.
-His name and registration number are on that plaque.
+To better understand the process of creation, I like to use construction projects as an analogy.
+When we come across a building under construction, we typically find a plaque informing us who the engineer is for that project.
+His name and registration number are displayed on the plaque.
 He is the person responsible for the engineering and creation of that building.
-He was the one who planned how everything should be.
-He created maps, strategies, assembled his team, and with that, carried out the work.
-But in reality, it was not this engineer who built the building!
-He was not the one who got his hands dirty during the construction.
-He planned everything, but it was the foremen who created it.
+He planned everything-designing maps, strategies, and assembling his team to carry out the work.
+However, it was not the engineer who physically built the structure.
+While he was the one who planned everything, it was the foremen and construction workers who executed the building process.

 Jesus is the Intermediary, and God is the Originating Source

-The beings who stand before the throne of the universe proclaim to the Father that He “created all things” and that He created all things “by your will“.
+The beings who stand before the throne of the universe proclaim that the Father “created all things” and that He created them “by your will“.
 The Son carried out the will of the Father.
-The Father spoke and His Son carried out the creation.
-Thus the work of creation took place!
-Regarding the text we read, one more observation is in order.
+The Father spoke, and the Son executed the creation.
+This is how the work of creation took place.

 But what about the Holy Spirit?

-Psalms 104:30 – “You send out your Spirit, they are created, and you renew the face of the earth.“
+In Psalm 104:30, the psalmist also speaks of God’s Spirit in relation to creation: “You send out your Spirit, they are created, and you renew the face of the earth“.

 Conclusion: Who is the Creator of the Universe?

-We conclude, therefore, that our wonderful God, the Father, created all things through His beloved only begotten Son, Jesus Christ.
-Our existence, and all other things, exist thanks to Jesus.
-He is also our creator, for He was the one who carried out His Father’s work of creation.
-However, we must be careful not to fall into the error of comparing biblical passages that speak of God as the creator with those of Jesus, reaching the conclusion that Jesus is this God, for as Jesus instructed us, only His Father is the “creator.“one true God” (John 17:3).
+We conclude, therefore, that our wonderful God, the Father, created all things through His beloved and only begotten Son, Jesus Christ.
+Our existence, along with everything else in the universe, owes its very being to Jesus.
+He is, in this sense, our Creator because He carried out the Father’s work of creation.
+However, it is essential that we do not fall into the error of conflating biblical passages that refer to God as the Creator with those that mention Jesus as the agent of creation.
+We must avoid concluding that Jesus Himself is this “God.
+As Jesus clearly instructed in John 17:3, only the Father is the one true God and the ultimate source of creation.

 May God bless us!